allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 Full working example can be found [here](https://github.com/Klimiec/webclients/tree/main/httpclient-webclientinterface).

 ### Client name
-Personally, I like to name clients using the convention: name of the service we integrate with, plus the suffix **Client**.
+I like to name clients using the convention: name of the service we integrate with, plus the suffix **Client**.
 In the case of integration with the Order Management Service, such a class will be named ```OrderManagementServiceClient```.

 If the technology we use employs an interface to describe the called REST API (RestClient, WebClient, Retrofit), we can name such an interface ```OrderManagementServiceApi``` — following the general pattern of the service name with the suffix **Api**.

-These names may seem intuitive and obvious, but without an established naming convention, we might end up with a project where different integrations have the following suffixes: HttpClient, Facade, WebClient, Adapter, Service.
+These names may seem intuitive and obvious, but without an established naming convention, we might end up with a project where different integrations have the following suffixes: HttpClient, Facade, WebClient, Adapter, and Service.
-It's important to have a consistent convention and adhere to it throughout the entire project.
+It’s important to have a consistent convention and adhere to it throughout the project.

 ### API
-Methods of our clients that retrieve resources should have names that reflect the communicative intention behind them.
+Methods of our clients should have names that reflect the communicative intention behind them.
 To capture this intention, it is necessary to use a verb in the method’s name.
-Typically, the correct name will have a structure of verb + resource name, for example, ```getOrders```.
+Typically, the correct name will have a structure of verb + resource name, for example, ```getOrders```  —  for methods that retrieve resources.
 If we want to narrow down the number of returned resources using filters or return a particular resource, I recommend adding the suffix "For" before the list of parameters.
 Technically, these parameters will be part of the query or path parameters.